butttcoin/TradingCompetitionAirdrop/readme.md

 This time, the rewards will not come from the community account but directly from a developers' account.
 This way, we will leave more tokens for the community.

 ### How are tokens going to be supplied for the competition ?
 During the first third of a competition, any buy-order that is 0.000002 or greater will be filled by the ButtCoin.
+We will fill only 1000-2000 tokens per day.
 Tokens will be taken from a community account and any money that is earned will be spent on an airdrop.
-Announcements will be made when this period begins and ends.
+Announcements will be made regarding the start and an end of this period.

 ### How long is this trading competition going to be ?
 It is going to be at least 3-times longer than the standard DDEX competition.
 Consider this a warm-up to a DDEX competition.
 Although requirement for a DDEX competition is to have a toal volume of 10 ETH, we can end the competition without fulfilling this requirement.
 We simply have to make sure that a normal trading will continue once the competition is done.
 The worst-case scenario is competition not getting more than 30 candidates and trading volume not increasing.
 In that case, the competition will not end until announced.